ch007m/litoria/README.md

 * Simple: project containing a simple adoc example
 * Management : project containing a **minute** and **report** adoc example
 * Lab : project containing a **Hands on Lab** adoc example
-* Slideshow: not yet implemented
+* Slideshow: RevealJS slideshow project

 To use such type, pass the option `-c` or `--category` with the keywords `simple`, `management`, `project` or `slideshow`.
 The default category is `simple`